-Dutch Politie Flexes After Emotet Taken Last Month
+Dutch Politie Flexes After Emotet Taken Down Last Month

 The Dutch National Police, or “Politie”, are posting messages on hacker forums to discourage cybercriminals from their tradecraft.